DanFrunza/FreeCodeCamp-FrontEndDevelopmentLibraries-JavaScriptCalculator/README.md

 - Improve decimal/precision handling and formatting of very large/small numbers.
 - Implement full expression parsing to support parentheses and operator precedence.
 - Improve UI/UX: keyboard support, accessibility enhancements, and error messaging for invalid operations.

+## Author's note

+This is my first attempt at actively adding comments throughout the code, so apologies if they aren’t perfect.

 ## Live demo